Noctigon KR4 review: EDC Flashlight

-The KR4 is made out of aircraft aluminium (which is hard to check, since all suppliers state they are using aircraft aluminium) but the quality of the light is unparalleled.
+The KR4 is made out of aircraft aluminum (which is hard to check, since all suppliers state they are using aircraft aluminum) but the quality of the light is unparalleled.

 There isn’t really much more to say, the Noctigon quality is just very good.